Point in Time

 9B.

-Application for practising license
+Application for practising licence

-A person wishing to be issued with a practising license under section 9A shall make an application to the Registrar in the prescribed form and such application shall be accompanied by the prescribed fee.
+A person wishing to be issued with a practising licence under section 9A shall make an application to the Registrar in the prescribed form and such application shall be accompanied by the prescribed fee.

 [Act No. 5 of 2019, Sch.]